zettajs/zettajs.github.io/projects/_posts/2014-10-01-Share-A-Project.md

 ## Icons

 Zetta uses a [symbolset](https://symbolset.com/) font to render icons in the style of [SSPika](https://symbolset.com/icons/pika).
 A symbolset converts text into an icon by using font ligatures.

+> **openbook**{:.icon} View the [icon reference](http://styleguide.thenextweb.com/ss-pika/documentation.html) to see the full list of 504 icons available, and the text used to create them.

 For example, these icons:

 **like**{:.icon} **clockwise**{:.icon}